Saoirse Noonan: Durham

 On the final day of the January 2022 transfer window, Noonan agreed to join FA Women's Championship club Durham WFC.
 After sustaining a knee injury in training shortly after joining her new club, she returned to Shelbourne on loan as part of her recuperation.

 Celtic

 In the 2024 summer transfer window, Noonan signed a three year contract with Scottish Women's Premier League champions Celtic.
 She started her time in Scotland successfully, scoring twice in her debut performance against Dundee United.
+On 26 June 2026 Celtic announced that Noonan would depart the club having made a total of 71 appearances, scoring 57 goals including 5 hat-tricks.

+Watford

+On 24 July 2026, Noonan was announced at Watford.

 International career

 Youth

 Noonan's first trial with the national team was at under-16 level.
 She was disappointed to be the final player to miss the cut.
 A few weeks later she attended trials for the under-15 schoolgirl team and this time was successful, being appointed captain for a match against England.

 She represented the Republic of Ireland women's national under-17 football team in the 2015 UEFA Women's Under-17 Championship qualification elite round mini tournament at Turners Cross, scoring in a 2–0 win over England.
 At the final tournament in Iceland, Noonan was the team's midfield playmaker while her brother Eóin attended as an accredited photographer.
 She played through the pain of an injured ankle, as Ireland were eliminated after losing all three group matches.

 Noonan continued with the under-17 national team and in March 2016 was the captain when they competed at the 2016 UEFA Women's Under-17 Championship qualification elite round in France.
 Although disappointed by Ireland's elimination after finishing second in a strong group, she was elevated to the Republic of Ireland women's national under-19 football team for a match against Belgium in September 2016.
 She was named FAI Under-17 Women's International Player of the Year for 2016.

 With the under-19s Noonan competed in the 2017 UEFA Women's Under-19 Championship qualification series, scoring in the qualification round win over Italy in North Macedonia and against Ukraine in the elite round at Markets Field, Limerick.
 By the time of the following year's elite round at Turners Cross, Noonan was considered one of the team's outstanding players.
 Despite Noonan scoring a "towering header" in the opening 1–1 draw with Austria, Ireland were eliminated after a 3–0 defeat by Spain and a 2–0 defeat by Turkey.
 She concluded her under-19 national team career with seven goals in 20 appearances.
 She was one of three nominees for the 2018 FAI Under-19 Women's International Player of the Year award won by Niamh Farrelly.